 One way to deal with volatility is to avoid it altogether.
 This means staying invested, following your current long-term strategy and ignoring short- term fluctuations.

 Another strategy is to diversify investments and allocate assets to minimize volatility.
 It’s important not to be overly concentrated in one sector of the economy or type of investment.
-Diversification will not eliminate the risk of experiencing losses, but it can serve as defense against market volatility.
+All investing involves risk including loss of principal.
+No strategy assures success or protects against loss.
+There is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio.
+Diversification does not protect against market risk.

 We live right here – in the same community as those we serve.
 We never lose sight of the fact that your investments represent the hopes, dreams and aspirations of a friend and neighbor.